 In the life of most persons the mind and the heart are at loggerheads, and the conflict between the two creates confusion.
-The mind, in its objective handling of the material world, is saturated with the experiences of multiplicity and separateness, and it, therefore, feeds the egocentric tendencies which divide m an from m an and make him selfish and possessive.
-But the heart, which in its inner experiences feels the glow of love, gets the glimpse of the unity of the spirit; and it, therefore, seeks expression through the self-giving tendencies which unite man with man and make him selfless and generous.
+The mind, in its objective handling of the material world, is saturated with the experiences of multiplicity and separateness, and it, therefore, feeds the ego-centric tendencies which divide man from man and make him selfish and possessive.
+But the heart, which in its inner experiences feels the glow of love, gets the glimpses of the unity of the spirit; and it, therefore, seeks expression through the self-giving tendencies which unite man with man and make him selfless and generous.

-When the mind encroaches upon the province of the heart, it does so by requiring assurance or conviction as a condition which must be fulfilled before there is a release of love.
+When the mind encroaches upon the province of the heart, it does so by requiring assurance or conviction as a condition precedent which must be fulfilled before there is a release of love.
 But love is nothing if it is not spontaneous.
 It cannot be a conclusion of reasoning.
 It is not a fruit of the spirit of bargain.
 If you want to be certain about the object of love before giving your love, it is only a form of calculating selfishness.

-The mind is the treasure house of learning: but the heart is the treasure house of spiritual wisdom.
-Mind cannot tell you which things are worth having; it can only tell you how to achieve the ends accepted from nonintellectual sources.
-In most persons the mind accepts ends from the promptings of the heart, that it contributes to the life of the spirit.
+The mind is the treasure house of learning: but the heart is the treasure-house of spiritual wisdom.
+Mind cannot tell you which things are worth having; it can only tell you how to achieve the ends accepted from non-intellectual sources.
+In most persons the mind accepts ends from the promptings of wants, but this means the denial of the life of the spirit.
+It is only when the mind accepts its ends and values from the deepest promptings of the heart, that it contributes to the life of the spirit.

 Spiritual understanding is born of the harmony between the mind and the heart.
 This harmony of the mind and the heart does not require the mixing up of their functions.
-It does not imply cross-functioning but cooperative functioning.
-Their functions are neither identical nor coordinate.
-The mind and heart must of course be "balanced".
+It does not imply cross-functioning but co-operative functioning.
+Their functions are neither identical nor co-ordinate.
+The mind and the heart must of course be "balanced".
 But this balance cannot be secured by pitching the mind against the heart or by pitching the heart against the mind.
 It can be attained not through mechanical tension but through intelligent adjustment.
 The mind and the heart might be said to be balanced when they serve their proper purpose and when they perform their respective functions without erring this way or that way: and it is only when they are so balanced that there can be true harmony between them.
 Such harmony of the mind and the heart is the most important condition of the integral undivided life of spiritual understanding.